OndrejOravec/BIMmanager_g_11/A5/README.md

 ### My future for Advanced use of OpenBIM:
 - *Are you likely to use OpenBIM tools in your professsional life in the next 10 years?:*

 Yes, absolutely.
 OpenBIM tools encompass some of the aspects of architectural engineering that I enjoy the most, especially their versatility across various topics.
-My first introduction to tools like Grasshopper and Rhino was during my bachelor’s fagprojekt (subject project), where I discovered my passion for parameterization.
+My first introduction to tools like Grasshopper and Rhino was during my bachelor’s subject project (fagprojekt), where I discovered my passion for parameterization.
 While it is complex, I find the idea of developing geometric scripts to aid the early design process fascinating.
 Such scripts can provide a rough, optimized geometry that architects can refine and build upon.

 This approach means we wouldn’t need to start from scratch every time but rather work from a geometrically informed base evaluated against specific parameters.
 I believe this can significantly enhance the design process.